 - Alyssa Milano in Whos The Boss.
 Tony Danza is the only other notable member of the cast, but he was already an established star.

 - Even The Muppets have an example of this: The short-lived Muppets Tonight introduced the comedy team of Pepe (a prawn) and Seymour (an elephant).
 Pepe has since gone on to appear in many later Muppet projects, while Seymour vanished without a trace.

 - An earlier example, Miss Piggy; she gained fame quickly, even though she was originally meant to be a minor character next to Rowlf alongside Janice in the Veterinarian's Hospital sketches.
-While the latter two have made a comeback in recent years, it is still surprising to learn Piggy was never thought of as a major character in the beginning.
+While the latter two eventually made a comeback, it is still surprising to learn Piggy was never thought of as a major character in the beginning.

 - A common theme for Nickelodeon series with young cast members:

 - Are You Afraid of the Dark? was rebooted in the late 90's, and brought back most of the Midnight Society members from the original series.
 However, one of the "new" society members was played by a little-known actress named Elisha Cuthbert, who shot to stardom two years later after being cast in 24.
 The rest of the group never achieved the same level of stardom as she did (although a couple of the cast members were able to make a serviceable career out of bit parts and supporting character roles).